execution-flows/fy/documentation_site/docs/index.md

 _Static referencing_ differs from _static typing_ in that it requires not only the type of the entity to match but also its identifier.

 In traditional _static typing_ environment values are matched by its type.
-In the following example a method `greet` accepts any string.
+In the following example a function `greet` accepts any string.

 ```python
 def hello_world() -> str: